What is apixaban?

-Do not stop taking apixaban without first talking to your doctor.
+Do not stop taking apixaban unless your doctor tells you to.
 Stopping suddenly can increase your risk of blood clot or stroke.

 Apixaban may cause you to bleed more easily, especially if you have a bleeding disorder that is inherited or caused by disease.

 Tell your doctor if you have an artificial heart valve, or if you have ever had:

 antiphospholipid syndrome, especially if you have a triple positive antibody test; or

 Apixaban can cause a very serious blood clot around your spinal cord if you undergo a spinal tap or receive spinal anesthesia (epidural).
 This type of blood clot could cause long-term paralysis, and may be more likely to occur if: